How to Get Your RUT at the DIAN Step-by-Step (Natural Person)

 When and how to update it

-Update the RUT every time you: change your address, add or change an economic activity, become responsible for VAT (or stop being one), register for the Simple Regime, or change your email or phone number.
+Update the RUT whenever you: change your address, add or change an economic activity, become responsible for VAT (or stop being one), sign up for the Simple Regime, or change your email or phone number.

-The process is the same as registration: enter Muisca, modify the necessary data, sign electronically, and download the new PDF.
-In most cases, you do not have to go in person.
+The process is the same as the initial registration: log in to Muisca, modify the necessary data, sign electronically, and download the new PDF.
+In most cases, there is no need to go in person.

 📖 Keep reading

-Do you have everything ready to work as an independent?
+Is everything ready for you to work as an independent contractor?
 Learn how to publish and promote your services in Colombia.

 No. Registering and updating the RUT with the DIAN is completely free.
-Any person or company that charges you for it is a private intermediary profiting from a public service.
+Anyone or any company that charges you to do it is a private intermediary profiting from a public service.

 ❓ I am an employee with an employment contract.
 Do I need a RUT?

-If you only receive a salary from an employer, you normally do not need it for that income.
-But if you also have income as an independent or occasional freelancer, it is worth having it active to avoid withholding taxes for non-registered individuals, which can reach 11% of the service value.
+If you only receive a salary from an employer, you usually don't need it for that income.
+But if you also have income as an independent contractor or occasional freelancer, it is worth having it active to avoid 'non-registered' withholdings that can reach 11% of the service value.

 ❓ My client asks for the RUT but I don't have it.
 What do I do?

 Get it before issuing your first invoice or receiving your first payment.
-If you don't have it, the client may withhold taxes from you as a 'non-registered' individual — a higher withholding than the standard.
-The process can be completed the same day if you do it virtually without issues.
+If you don't have it, the client may withhold taxes as a 'non-registered' person—a higher withholding than standard.
+The process can be completed on the same day if you do it virtually without any hitches.

-❓ What happens if I put the wrong CIIU?
+❓ What happens if I put the wrong CIIU code?

 There is no automatic penalty, but it can create inconsistencies in the withholdings applied to you and in your income tax return.
 If you realize it later, update it on the Muisca portal.
-For service sector activities, code 7490 (other professional activities) is the most generic and the one most used by freelancers who don't know exactly which one corresponds.
+For service sector activities, code 7490 (other professional activities) is the most generic and the one most used by freelancers who aren't sure which one applies.

 Ready to take the step?

-The RUT is the first step to operating legally as an independent in Colombia — and the good news is that the process is within reach of anyone with an internet connection.
-What holds people back the most is the electronic signature, so make sure you have immediate access to the email you are going to register.
+The RUT is the first step to operating legally as an independent contractor in Colombia—and the good news is that the process is accessible to anyone with an internet connection.
+The main obstacle for people is the electronic signature, so make sure you have immediate access to the email address you are going to register.

-If you already have (or are going to have) the RUT and are thinking about offering services on your own, take a look at the guide for freelancer vs employee in Colombia — it helps you decide which legal structure suits you best according to your situation.
+If you already have (or are about to have) your RUT and are thinking about offering services on your own, take a look at our guide on freelancer vs employee in Colombia —it helps you decide which legal structure suits you best based on your situation.

-Did you have any trouble processing the RUT?
+Did you have any trouble processing your RUT?
 Was the portal down or did the electronic signature not work?
-Tell us in the comments — it's one of those things that happens to many people, and sharing the experience helps those who come after.
+Tell us in the comments—this is one of those things that happens to many people, and sharing your experience helps those who come after.

 Comments